ruyisdk/support-matrix/assets/README.md

-# support-matrix 支持工具及脚本
+# support-matrix Tools and Scripts

-## 简介

-该目录下存放了用于支持整个 support-matrix 运作的工具和脚本，包括但不限于：
+This directory contains tools and scripts to support the entire project operation, including but not limited to:

-- Metadata 解析工具
+- Metadata parsing tool
-- SVG 生成工具
+- SVG generation tool

-这些脚本被用于该项目的日常维护和更新。
+These scripts are used for daily maintenance and updates of the project.